russrimm/VibeWithRuss/README.md

 1. Go to the **Actions** tab in your GitHub repository.
 2. Click the latest workflow run to check build/deployment status.
 3. Fix any errors and push changes if needed.

-### What are Commits, Pull Requests, and Merging?

-- **Commit**: A snapshot of code changes with a descriptive message.
-Created using `git commit -m "message"`.
-- **Pull Request (PR)**: A request to merge your changes into another branch (e.g., `main`).
-PRs enable code review and collaboration.
-- **Merging**: Integrates changes from one branch into another, typically PR approval.
-- **Why use this process?**
-  - Ensures code quality through reviews.
-  - Prevents conflicts in the main codebase.
-  - Tracks changes and enables rollbacks.

 ## 3. Azure Deployment YAML (Node.js + Next.js)